albertodesouza/genomics/README.md

 ## Neural Module — AI-powered DNA Analysis

-In addition to traditional variant calling, this repository includes **Neural Module** (`neural_module.py`), an AI-powered tool that uses [AlphaGenome](https://github.com/google-deepmind/alphagenome) from Google DeepMind to predict functional genomic features directly from DNA sequences.
+In addition to traditional variant calling, this repository includes **Neural Module** (in `neural_module/`), an AI-powered toolkit that uses [AlphaGenome](https://github.com/google-deepmind/alphagenome) from Google DeepMind to predict functional genomic features directly from DNA sequences.

 ### What is Neural Module?